nqcm/synonyms-in-quran/docs/M/man.md

 We find different opinions about the root letters and meanings of these words.

-Ibn Qutaybah, the author of Ghareeb al-Quran (:material-book: GQ), says that man is called إنس because he can be seen, as opposed to Jinn, who are invisible.
+Ibn Qutaybah, the author of Ghareeb al-Quran[^GQ], says that man is called إنس because he can be seen, as opposed to Jinn, who are invisible.
 He quotes the following aayaah as a proof:

 !!! quote "Surah al-Qasa - 29"